Last Updated on 16 January 2026 by Cycloscope

 1. Seaplane Harbour Tallinn

-This fantastic Maritime Museum is located not far from the center of Tallinn and was built in a renovated old hangar.
+This fantastic maritime museum is located not far from Tallinn’s center and is housed in a renovated old hangar.

-The building is truly amazing, inside there is a permanent exhibition on the naval history of Estonia and a real submarine, the Lembit, in which you can enter and get a very realistic idea of what life was like inside.
+The building is truly amazing.
+Inside, there is a permanent exhibition on Estonia’s naval history and a real submarine, the Lembit, in which you can enter to get a very realistic idea of what life was like inside.

-The museum also contains a full-size replica of a British seaplane, as well as a host of other related historical accessories, unique to the region.
+The museum also contains a full-size replica of a British seaplane, along with a host of other related historical artifacts unique to the region.

-Outside the museum are anchored a series of ships which you can visit, including the Suur Töll, the largest steam-powered icebreaker in the world, you can also visit the bottom of the ship to understand how it worked.
+Outside the museum, a series of ships is anchored, including the Suur Töll, the world’s largest steam-powered icebreaker.
+You can also see the ship’s bottom to understand how it worked.

-For us, it was one of the nicest things seen on our bike trip in Europe so we highly recommend going there, take into account that you will need 2 or 3 hours for the visit, even if the tickets are sold up to 30 minutes before closing.
+For us, it was one of the nicest things we saw on our bike trip in Europe, so we highly recommend going there, keeping in mind that you will need 2 or 3 hours for the visit, even if tickets are sold up to 30 minutes before closing.

 2. Telliskivi Creative City

-It is the largest creative center in Estonia and is about 15 minutes walk from the historic center.
-It consists of 10 buildings housing more than 200 companies and organizations, has a relaxed and bohemian atmosphere.
-Each individual company is free to design its own space as it sees fit.
+It is the largest creative center in Estonia, about a 15-minute walk from the historic center.
+It consists of 10 buildings housing more than 200 companies and organizations, with a relaxed, bohemian atmosphere.
+Each company is free to design its own space as it sees fit.

 It is an excellent opportunity to get a taste of the local cultural life and hang out in places far from the masses of tourist buses that roam the narrow streets of the center.
 Telliskivi is located near the railway station and has given a new face to the ugly abandoned Soviet factories that surround the area.

-Some of the street art here is really interesting, we especially liked the older paintings… much more interesting to us than the more “hipster” new style.
+Some of the street art here is really interesting; we especially liked the older paintings, which were much more engaging than the newer, more “hipster” style.

-If you do not want to walk or cycle you can reach this district with trams number 1 and 2 from the center, the bus stop is called Telliskivi.
+If you do not want to walk or cycle, you can reach this district by taking trams 1 or 2 from the center; the bus stop is called Telliskivi.
 Telliskivi is an ideal place to spend the evening hours after a long day at the museum.

 3. Linnahall

-Linnahall is an imposing Soviet relic, built to house the Moscow Summer Olympics in 1980.
+Linnahall is an imposing Soviet relic, built to host the 1980 Moscow Summer Olympics.
 The Linnahall of Estonia now stands as an imposing concrete ghastly monster.
-Inside, an impressive 5,000-seat amphitheater was commissioned by the Soviet Union to show the world its grandeur.
+Inside, an impressive 5,000-seat amphitheater was commissioned by the Soviet Union to showcase its grandeur to the world.

-The building was built in a very short time and, no longer serving anything after the Olympics, it was left to deteriorate.
-Going up the outside steps you will have a nice view of the sea and the old city.
-Only the external part can be accessed.
+The building was built in a very short time, and, no longer serving any purpose after the Olympics, it was left to deteriorate.
+Going up the outside steps, you will have a nice view of the sea and the old city.
+Only the exterior part can be accessed.

 Locals hang out here for skating, playing music, and other activities.
 A nice place to stop by for a quick visit.